cap-alt-delete/website-portfolio-2021spring/assets.md

               title: [untitled]
               user: Yonghyun Lee

-6. "BLACK AND WHITE PHOTO OF AN OLD TYPEWRITER"
+6. "BLACK AND WHITE PHOTO OF AN OLD TYPEWRITER" - USED

 (Annotations) To use as anchored image at the bottom of the site, from which the content will be "typed from" - need to edit this in Photoshop to get just the typewriter without background